It is my privilege and pleasure to serve as Chair of the ABA Antitrust Law Section for the 2020-21 ABA fiscal year. Welcome!

 I firmly believe that the Antitrust Law Section should have a voice in the conversation.
 As practitioners, we have a unique perspective on how the current antitrust laws work (and don’t work).
 My focus as Chair is to elevate the conversation and ensure that our voice is heard.
 My substantive theme for the year is the Future of Antitrust.
 You will see this theme addressed and highlighted throughout the year.

-- In November, just a few days after the presidential election, the Fall Forum will host a discussion focused on several discrete aspects of the Future of Antitrust, including the role of antitrust in times of national emergency, the future of economics in antitrust, and the future of antitrust agencies.
+- November 12th, the Fall Forum will host a discussion focused on several discrete aspects of the Future of Antitrust, including the role of antitrust in times of national emergency, the future of economics in antitrust, and the future of antitrust agencies.
+Please register by noon on Nov 11 if you would like to join in these conversations.

-- In January, regardless of the outcome of the election, the Section will submit to the incoming administration a Presidential Transition Report that addresses critical enforcement issues under the current antitrust, consumer protection, and privacy laws.
+- In January, the Section will submit to the incoming administration a Presidential Transition Report that addresses critical enforcement issues under the current antitrust, consumer protection, and privacy laws.

-- In March at the Spring Meeting, the Chair’s Showcase program will host a diverse group of leading thinkers to discuss the question of whether legislative reforms are needed and, if so, what they should be.
+- In March at the Virtual Spring Meeting, we will hold the Chair’s Showcase program with a diverse group of leading thinkers to discuss the question of whether legislative reforms are needed and, if so, what they should be.
+Going virtual provides an opportunity to expand the conversations to an even broader audience.
+We hope you will mark your calendar to join us March 23-26.

 Section Chair 2020-2021